moses-palmer/pystray/usage.rst

 The call to ``pystray.Icon.run()`` is blocking, and it must be performed from the main thread of the application.
-The reason for this is that the *system tray icon* implementation for *OSX* must be run from the main thread, and it requires the application runloop to be running. ``pystray.Icon.run()`` will start the runloop.
+The reason for this is that the *system tray icon* implementation for *OSX* must be run from this thread, and it requires the application runloop to be running. ``pystray.Icon.run()`` will start the runloop.

 The code in ``setup()`` will be run in a separate thread once the *system tray